sakuli/sakuli/packages/sakuli-rollup-hooks/README.md

 **TLDR;**

 This is a essential Part of Sakuli which handles the preprocessing of Testfiles.
-It is usually _not_ nesseccary for Sakuli-Endusers to have any knowledge about hte internals of this package.
+It is usually _not_ nesseccary for Sakuli-Endusers to have any knowledge about the internals of this package.

 ## Usage